Sweet Dog

 • Stiffness the day after the session

-• A new refusal of a trick he used to do happily
+• He suddenly refuses a trick he used to do happily

 • A limp that lasts or comes back in episodes

-• An adult dog, growth plates closed, with no history of back or joint problems
+• An adult dog, growth plates closed, with no past trouble in the back or the joints

-• You're aiming for few repetitions, soft ground, and you know how to stop at the first signal
+• You are aiming for few repetitions, a soft surface, and you know how to stop at the first signal

-• A growing puppy, a senior, an overweight dog, a long-backed, dysplastic or arthritic one: stick to subtle ground-level tricks
+• A growing puppy, a senior, an overweight dog, one with a long back, fragile hips or arthritis: stick to the light, subtle tricks, on the ground

-• The "trick" involves attacking, biting or predation: it isn't a trick
+• The "trick" touches on attack, biting or predation: it is not a trick

 1. AVSABPosition Statement on Humane Dog Training (2021)